 The client went through seven weekly sessions of combined ScarsAway and Bodytool therapy in conjunction with Bodywall stretching.
 He was also advised about the intense home stretching program.

-Dermal scaring is treated with the ScarsAway by drawing the tool laterally across the scar surface, sequentially working the rounded edge of the tool into both the lowest and highest points of the scars.
-The rounded domed surface of the tool provides for far more accuracy in locating the highest density points of scars or adhesions.
-These points have great clinical value because they represent the initial points of growth for the scar or adhesion.
-Restoring the elasticity of the scar tissue in these points has great impact on the entire web-like system of myofascial adhesions.
+Dermal scarring is treated with the ScarsAway by drawing the tool laterally across the scar surface, sequentially working the rounded edge of the tool into both the lowest and highest points of the scars.
+The tool’s rounded, domed surface provides far more accuracy in locating the highest density points of scars or adhesions.
+These points have great clinical value because they represent the initial growth points for the scar or adhesion.
+Restoring the scar tissue’s elasticity in these points greatly impacts the entire web-like system of myofascial adhesions.

-We based the actual treatment protocol on Fascial Kinetics or Bowen technique, but instead of using thumbs or knuckles to trigger releases, the Bodytool made from Red Jasper was used.
+We based the actual treatment protocol on Fascial Kinetics or Bowen technique, but instead of using thumbs or knuckles to trigger releases, the Bodytool, made from Red Jasper, was used.
 The combination of compressions and gliding strokes in the high density points as well as both the lowest and highest point of the scars, and finally the rest of scar surface in the combination with the mineral’s energy induces separation within the collagen helix.

 This treatment greatly helps clients with the contractures formed as a result of excessive scarification.
 This was the exact case for the treatment of the client described here.